dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

     - Zscaler App

     > [!NOTE]
-    > As the admin, if you are using the Pulse Secure VPN app, you can choose to use app-layer or packet-layer tunneling.
-Set the `ProviderType` value to **app-proxy** for app-layer tunneling or **packet-tunnel** for packet-layer tunneling.
+    > If you are using the Pulse Secure VPN app, you can choose to use app-layer or packet-layer tunneling.
+Set the **ProviderType** value to **app-proxy** for app-layer tunneling or **packet-tunnel** for packet-layer tunneling.

 ### Connect using the per-app VPN